quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint could miss acknowledgements for a packet when ACK frames are lost.
 It is therefore possible for the total increase in ECT(0), ECT(1), and ECN-CE counts to be greater than the number of packets that are newly acknowledged by an ACK frame.
-This is why ECN counts are permitted to be larger than the value corresponding to the largest acknowledged packet number.
+This is why ECN counts are permitted to be larger than the total number of packets that are acknowledged.

 Validating ECN counts from reordered ACK frames can result in failure.
 An endpoint MUST NOT fail ECN validation as a result of processing an ACK frame